LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Additionally, in January 2020, we created Green Procurement Guidelines outlining our policy and standards for procuring parts and materials that exert the least impact on the environment.
 In collaboration with our environmental management department, we ask suppliers to understand and support our environmental initiatives and procurement activities based on these guidelines.

 ⑦ Conservation of Biodiversity

-Our Supplier Assessment Standards used to select suppliers include criteria in the following areas: quality, cost, delivery, technical capabilities, and ability to deliver stable supply; environmental consciousness, such as sustainable use of resources and proper control of chemical substances; human rights; and labor safety.
+Our criteria to select suppliers include the following areas: quality, cost, delivery, technical capabilities, and ability to deliver stable supply; environmental consciousness, such as sustainable use of resources and proper control of chemical substances; human rights; and occupational safety.
 We require new suppliers to understand and accept our Supplier Code of Conduct.
 Once suppliers are selected, we also conduct assessments of their products.